Get in touch: hello@totalbalance.com.au

 Kate James – Retreat Lead

-Kate James is the author of Quietly Confident and she’s a coach and mindfulness teacher.
-For over 23 years, she has worked to support introverted women build self-belief.
-She is described as an authentic, warm and down-to-earth workshop leader.
+Kate James is the author of several best-selling books including Create Calm and Quietly Confident.
+She has spent over two decades working as a coach and mindfulness teacher, supporting introverted women to build self-compassion and self-belief.
+Kate is described as an authentic, warm and down-to-earth workshop leader.

 Kate is joined on retreat by a group of experienced teachers, massage therapists and a wonderful vegetarian chef.
 Sessions are varied and include meditation, yoga, qigong, Pilates, mindfulness and self-compassion.